Chief Doug Shoemaker

 Chief Shoemaker came to the Grand Junction Police Department after over 26 years of service with the Jefferson City Police Department in Missouri.
 Chief Shoemaker has extensive experience managing and leading a variety of police units, including investigations, narcotics, community services, patrol, and traffic.
 He also served as the Public Information Officer in a collateral role for over 12 years.
 During his time in Missouri, he was involved with national and international events and outreach efforts during critical incidents such as a mass shooting event at a manufacturing plant in his jurisdiction as well as the NAACP's Journey for Justice, a march from Ferguson, Missouri, to Jefferson City to address the Michael Brown shooting that occurred in August of 2014.

-Chief Shoemaker is a member of the Colorado Association of Chiefs of Police, the Police Executive Research Forum, the National Organization of Black Law Enforcement Executives (NOBLE) and the International Association of Chiefs of Police (IACP).
+Chief Shoemaker is a member of the Colorado Association of Chiefs of Police, the Police Executive Research Forum, the National Organization of Black Law Enforcement Executives (NOBLE), and the International Association of Chiefs of Police (IACP).
 He was appointed by the IACP president to the position of Committee Chair for the Police Standards Ethics and Image Committee, one of IACP's 27 worldwide committee chair positions.
-He most recently served as Vice Chair of the IACP's Public Information Officer's Section, with duties to collaborate with other media experts and establish best practices in public outreach and media relations.
-He is an adjunct instructor for Northwestern University in Chicago Illinois, as well as an adjunct instructor for Colorado Mesa University.
-He holds a Bachelor's Degree in English Literature from the University of Missouri-Columbia, a Masters of Science Degree in Criminal Justice from the University of Central Missouri, and a Doctorate of Education in Organizational Leadership from Wilmington University in Delaware.
+He most recently served as Vice-Chair of the IACP's Public Information Officers Section, with duties to collaborate with other media experts and establish best practices in public outreach and media relations.
+He is an adjunct instructor for Northwestern University in Chicago, Illinois, as well as an adjunct instructor for Colorado Mesa University.
+He holds a Bachelor in English Literature from the University of Missouri-Columbia, a Master of Science Degree in Criminal Justice from the University of Central Missouri, and a Doctorate of Education in Organizational Leadership from Wilmington University in Delaware.